utkarshsingh99/utkarshsingh99.github.io/_posts/2018-03-08-Android-Basics.md

 date: 2018-03-08 00:30:00 -0600
 ---

-So [AppTeam](https://github.com/appteam-nith) took some extrs efforts in teaching me Android Studio yesterday,
+So [AppTeam](https://github.com/appteam-nith) took some extra efforts in teaching me Android Studio yesterday,
 and a special thanks to [Sahil Sir](https://github.com/RamolaWeb) for that.
 So here are some notes that I took down at the time of teaching, ofcourse I didn't write a lot of stuff and practiced it instead.
 Yet,